VJ12200/Blueprint-Precision-Document-Q-A/readme.md

 OPENRouter_API_KEY = {Your API key}
 ```

-Add you documents to the data folder
+Add your documents to the data folder.

 ## Building: Run the following commands.
 1. `python embedding.py` # Generates chunks and embeddings